-5 Diet Changes That Helped Me Overcome Chronic Fatigue Syndrome
+5 Diet Changes That Helped Me Manage My Chronic Fatigue Syndrome

 Having had Chronic Fatigue Syndrome (CFS) since I was 18, I’ve dabbled in lots of nutritional fads and special diets in my time.
-Now having fully recovered, I can say there are a few dietary tips I would always recommend people consider if they have this frustrating illness.
+Now having gotten my condition under control, I can say there are a few dietary tips that certainly helped.

 1. Flaxseed oil, you little beauty!

 I started taking flaxseed oil years ago, and now I really feel the difference when I don’t take it.
-I take 1000mg of flaxseed oil a day, and all those omega-3s and -6s are fabulous for getting the blood flowing and easing creaky joints.
-You can also buy it in a bottle and use it in recipes; I put it on porridge, in smoothies, in soups—you name it.
+I take 1000mg of flaxseed oil a day, and all those omega-3s and omega-6s are fabulous for getting the blood flowing and easing creaky joints.
+You can also buy it in a bottle and use it in recipes, so I put it on porridge, in smoothies, in soups—you name it.
 It’s a versatile creature.

 2. Put the coffee down!

 For goodness' sake, I know it smells good, but you know you’d be better off without it.
 Sydney, where I live, has a thriving coffee culture and it’s so hard to resist, but even the decaf makes me feel jumpy and gives me a huge comedown afterwards.
-Don’t go cold turkey straightaway though; do it gradually and don’t be too harsh on yourself.
-CFS is bad enough.
 Chamomile tea and dandelion chai are amazing substitutes.

 3. Don’t reach for the junk food.